coq/coq/CODE_OF_CONDUCT.md

   constructively.
 Remember that we are different.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn't mean that they're wrong.
+- **Be considerate of others' resources, including time and attention.**
+  Long messages, for example, take more time for others to read and respond to, and make it harder to determine what the most important points are, risking miscommunication when multiple participants have different views about what issue is being discussed.
+Short, concise messages are often more efficient and help prevent communication misunderstandings.
 - **It is human to make errors, and please try not to take things personally.**
   Please do not answer aggressively to problematic behavior and simply signal the issue.
 If actions have been taken with you (e.g. bans or simple